The concept plan (above) included in a July 2025 feasibility study provides a general layout for a water and sewer system in Summit Point.

 A separate company, Summit Point Raceway Associates (SPRA), operates several subsidiary businesses at the facility, including Summit Point Motorsports Park, Summit Point Training Facility, and Summit Point Solutions.
 SPRA also leases space at the park to other companies.

-According to the company’s website, the Summit Point facility started as a racetrack constructed in 1969.
+According to the motorsport park’s website, the Summit Point facility started as a racetrack constructed in 1969.
 During the 1970s it hosted IMSA and SCCA racing events.
 The facility has hosted several government training programs since the 1980s, initially focused on driving skills and eventually expanding into firearms and other training.

 The current owners acquired the property in 2022 as part of a corporate restructuring.

-CTUB Responds To The Request For Service
+CTUB Responds To A Request For Service

-In early 2025, CTUB retained Gwin, Dobson & Foreman Engineers (GD&F) at the request of SPRA to survey the site and assess the feasibility of constructing a central water and wastewater treatment system.
-According to the report presented to CTUB and SPRA in June 2025, the scope of the GD&F project was to “establish the number, type, and current condition of on-lot disposal systems and to identify potential sources of contamination to existing and proposed drinking water systems throughout the campus.
+In early 2025, CTUB retained Gwin, Dobson & Foreman Engineers (GD&F) at the request of SPRA to survey the Summit Point site and assess the feasibility of constructing a central water and wastewater treatment system.
+According to the report GD&F presented to CTUB and SPRA in June 2025, the scope of the assessment project was to “establish the number, type, and current condition of on-lot disposal systems and to identify potential sources of contamination to existing and proposed drinking water systems throughout the campus.
 The findings will also support the feasibility assessment for developing new centralized water and wastewater treatment systems to serve current and future needs reliably.”

 The feasibility study included a concept plan of the site (map image below) showing potential locations for the treatment facilities as well as the network of pipes to connect the existing buildings on the site.
 The planning budget included in that study includes an allowance of $3 million for future expansion.